SouthGreenPlatform/PanExplorer_workflow/README.md

 ## Graphical outputs

+In all cases, you should a new directory named "outputs" containing all output files.

-In case of a pangenome graph analysis with PGGB, you will obtain an additonnal vizualization of the graph (using ODGI)
+In case of a pangenome graph analysis with PGGB, you will obtain vizualizations of the graph (using ODGI)

+* 2D graph visualization : outputs/pggb_out/all_genomes.fa.lay.draw.png

  <img src="images/all_genomes.fa.lay.draw.png" align="center" width="40%" style="display: block; margin: auto;"/>

+* 1D graph visualization : outputs/pggb_out/all_genomes.fa.og.viz_multiqc.png

  <img src="images/all_genomes.fa.og.viz_multiqc.png" align="center" width="90%" style="display: block; margin: auto;"/>

-In all cases, you should a new directory named "outputs" containing all output files.
+In all cases, it also includes:

-This includes:

 * ANI (Average Nucleotide Identity) : outputs/fastani.out.svg